andreassosilo/chickuiz/README.md

 ### How to Play
 - Answer 10 questions by clicking the button of the multiple choices.
-- For every correct answer, you will get 10 points (max.
-100 points)
+- For every correct answer, you will get 10 points.
+- At the end of the game, your accumulated score will be displayed on the result display.